Not just British, and not technically a pantomime…

 After Rich’s death, the form of the panto changed.
 The serious part would be performed first, and at the end the characters were spectacularly transformed into the principal characters of the comedic act, the harlequinade.

 Though pantomimes were popular, they were not without their enemies.
-Legendary theatre manager David Garrick was a vocal critic of the pantomime, fearing that this “foreign” entertainment threatened British traditions like Shakespeare.
+Legendary theatre manager David Garrick was a vocal critic of the pantomime, fearing that they threatened British traditions like Shakespeare.

 The early 19th century was a time of social unrest; Britain was at war with France, and violent confrontations broke out between the government and the people.
 In response, Harlequin went into decline, and the Clown rose to the fore, first overtaking Harlequin in Harlequin and Mother Goose; or, the Golden Egg, 1806.